DictConst

 Can I modify the dictionary after the Block is configured?

-Block outputs a constant dictionary that is set during configuration.
-If you need to modify dictionary values dynamically, consider using other blocks like TemplatedObject
+No, the DictConst Block outputs a constant dictionary that is set during configuration.
+If you need to modify dictionary values dynamically, consider using other blocks like TemplatedObject or CreateObject.

 What types of values can I include in the dictionary?